Updated August 2026

 Fireflies is the most popular Otter alternative and the safest like-for-like swap for teams that want better integrations without committing to a sales-first platform.
 The Fred AI assistant joins meetings on Zoom, Google Meet, Microsoft Teams and Webex, transcribes with around 90% accuracy on clean audio, generates AI summaries, action items and chapters, and pushes structured data into 60+ tools including HubSpot, Salesforce, Pipedrive, Slack, Notion and Asana.
 The conversation analytics layer (Smart Search, Topic Tracker, sentiment analysis) sits between Otter's basic AI summary and Gong's full revenue intelligence, which makes Fireflies the natural pick for teams that need more than Otter but do not want to pay enterprise prices.

-Fireflies Free gives each seat 800 minutes of transcription, three AI summary credits per month and unlimited recordings, which is over 2.5x the minute allowance of Otter Free.
-Pro is $18 per user per month annual and unlocks unlimited transcription, unlimited AI summaries, conversation analytics and CRM sync.
-Business at $29 per user per month adds video recordings, custom topic trackers and team analytics.
-Enterprise is custom-priced.
+Fireflies restructured its free plan since our May 2026 check.
+As verified in August 2026, Fireflies Free now gives unlimited transcription but only 400 minutes of storage per team plus 20 AI credits, so it is a smaller allowance than the 800 minutes per seat we previously reported and it is pooled across the team rather than granted per seat.
+Pro is $18 per seat per month, or $10 per seat per month billed annually, and unlocks 8,000 minutes of storage per seat, unlimited AI summaries, conversation analytics and CRM sync.
+Business is $29 per seat per month ($19 annual) and adds unlimited storage, 30 AI credits, video recordings, custom topic trackers and team analytics.
+Enterprise is $39 per seat per month, annual billing only, rather than the custom quote it used to be.
 Fireflies is the strongest Otter alternative for teams whose use cases span sales, customer success and internal meetings rather than concentrating in one workflow.

-Pros: 800-minute free tier (2.5x Otter Free), Smart Search across all calls, 60+ integrations including all major CRMs, conversation analytics on Pro, stable meeting bot across Zoom/Meet/Teams/Webex, generous AI summary credits.
+Pros: unlimited transcription even on the free plan, Smart Search across all calls, 60+ integrations including all major CRMs, conversation analytics on Pro, stable meeting bot across Zoom/Meet/Teams/Webex, 8,000 minutes of storage per seat on Pro.

-Cons: Fred AI summaries are less sales-specific than Laxis or Avoma, video recording locked to Business tier, real-time transcription view is weaker than Otter's, occasional bot reliability issues on back-to-back meetings.
+Cons: Fred AI summaries are less sales-specific than Laxis or Avoma, video recording locked to Business tier, real-time transcription view is weaker than Otter's, occasional bot reliability issues on back-to-back meetings, the free plan's 400 minutes of storage is pooled per team rather than per seat.

 Pros: truly unlimited free plan for individuals, fast post-call summary, clean CRM exports on paid tiers, accurate transcription, mobile app for in-person calls, no signup friction.